Senior Techies SIG

 To access the group page:

-2. On your computer, click “Search Facebook,” left-hand corner (to the left of the home icon, on your mobile device, in the middle of the screen on top, then type SenComKC (not case sensitive).
+- On your computer, click “Search Facebook” in the left-hand corner (to the left of the home icon, or on your mobile device, in the middle of the screen on top, then type SenComKC (not case sensitive).

-3. Search results should give you “Groups” and under that, you will see SenComKC.
+- Search results should give you “Groups,” and under that, you will see SenComKC.
 To the right of your search results, you should see a “Join” button.
 Click the button to request to be a member of this Facebook group.

 .

 SOS!
-NEEDED NOW!
-Volunteers to help our Board of Directors fill the board positions of Vice President and Program Director.
+NEEDED NOW! — Volunteer to help our Board of Directors fill the board position of Vice President.
 If interested, please email me or another Board Member.
 Our email addresses are on the “Board of Directors” page under the “About Us” menu.
 Remember, this is your organization; please help us keep it healthy and growing!!

 LITTLE OR NO COMPUTER SKILLS REQUIRED.